A list of 45 tools to have around the house. Some might be used all the time, others you will be glad you have when you need them.

 25. Heater

-Mr. Heater set the bar with their Portable Buddy Heater.
 Changing out those small propane tanks is so simple.
-This is our favorite companion when we’re out ice fishing or at the hunting shack.
+This is our favorite heater companion when out ice fishing or at the hunting shack.

 26. Fan

-No, we’re not talking about the box fans that they used to prop the gymnasium doors open in middle school.
-We’re talking about the Air Mover/Floor Dryer.
-These things go to work.
+No, we are not talking about the box fans they used to open the gymnasium doors in middle school.
+We are talking about the Air Mover/Floor Dryer.

-Don’t think lights can be cool?
 Check out DeWalt’s Cordless Tripod Light.

 28. Wheelbarrow

-Your back will thank you later, look for a Flat Free Tire Wheelbarrow.
+Your back will thank you later; look for a Flat Free Tire Wheelbarrow.

 29. Voltage Detector